RimunAce/respy-tech-api/readme.md

 - **Premium and Free Models:** Setup and manage both premium and free models with flexible configuration.
 - **Streaming and Non-Streaming Responses:** Experience real-time or batch responses from the API, with support for both streaming and non-streaming modes.
 - **Rate Limiting:** Prevent abuse with built-in rate limiting on requests, using express-rate-limit and rate-limiter-flexible.
-- **Health Check Endpoint:** Ensure the API is always running smoothly with a dedicated health check endpoint and Discord notifications.
+- **Health Check Endpoint:** Ensure the API is always running smoothly with a dedicated health check endpoint.
 - **Function Call Handling:** Execute specific functions based on the model's response, with support for custom function definitions.
 - **Clustering:** Enhance performance and scalability with Node.js clustering, automatically utilizing multiple CPU cores.
 - **Detailed Logging:** Comprehensive logging of requests, responses, and performance metrics using Winston and chalk for colorized output.